nielsenjared/nielsenjared.github.io/content/blog/learn-git-branch-workflow/index.md

 title: Learn Git Branch Workflow
 date: "2019-02-11"
 description: The Git branch workflow allows developers to create branches of a project to test new features and fix bugs without modifying code in production.
 In this tutorial, you will learn Git branch workflow basics and best practices.
+keywords: ["learn git", "git", "git workflow", "git branch"]
 ---

 One of the most useful aspects of Git is the ability for developers to create branches of a project to test new features and fix bugs without modifying the code in production.
 Each repository has at least one if not more branches.
 When you initialize a new repository, a master branch is created by default.
 Git allows you to create branches that _stem_ from the _trunk_ of your project.
 A branch, at its core (no pun intended), is a unique series of code changes with a unique name.
 Your branch name should be descriptive, so that you and your collaborators can easily infer the work being done.
+If you're just joining us, you may want to [Learn Git Workflow Basics](/learn-git-workflow-basics/) or [Learn Git Workflow Centralized Collaboration](/learn-git-workflow-centralized)

-You will learn:
+In this tutorial, you will learn:
 * How to create and checkout a branch
 * How to merge branches
 * How to delete branches